tsugiproject/tsugi-util/README.md

 and make the process more opaque to the developer.

-This code originated in the Sakai project as "basiclti-util" - it was always supposed to be "Sakai-free" and many Java projects used that Sakai artifact.
+This code originated in the Sakai project as "basiclti-util" - it was always designed to be "Sakai-free" and many Java projects used that Sakai artifact.
 As of May, 2017 - this is pulled into the Tsugi project for future maintenance and development as it is really the "level-1" of the Tsugi Java application stack.

-This new independent artifact makes much more sense for non-Sakai Java projects.
+This new independent repo for this artifact makes much more sense for non-Sakai Java projects.
 This also allows a simpler way to contribute new code and bug fixes to this library.